-AII -F.IF Interpretin tions g Functions Algebra II Ana lyze functions using different representations.
-7. Graph functions and show key features of the graph by hand and using technology when appropriate. ★ (Shared standard with Algebra I) AI-F.IF.1 Coherence : AI-F.IF.7a → AII-F.IF.7 → (+)-F.IF.7d AI-F.IF.7b c.
-Graph polynomial functions, identifying zeros when suitable factorizations are available, and showing end behavior. e.
-Graph cube root, exponential and logarithmic functions, showing intercepts and end behavior; and trigonometric functions, showing period, midline, and amplitude.
-Note: Trigonometric functions include $sin(x)$ , $cos(x)$ and $tan(x)$ .
+AII-F.IF Functions Interpreting Functions Algebra II Analyze functions using different representations.
+Graph functions and show key features of the graph by hand technology when appropriate. ★ (Shared standard with Algebra I) d and using AI-F.IF.1 Coherence: AI-F.IF.7a → AII-F.IF.7 → (+)-F.IF.7d AI-F.IF.7b c.
+Graph polynomial functions, identifying zeros when suit are available, and showing end behavior. itable factorizations e.
+Graph cube root, exponential and logarithmic functions and end behavior; and trigonometric functions, showing and amplitude.

-AII-F.IF Interpreting Algebra I Analy ze functions using different representations.
+AII-F tions Algebra II Analy zze functions using different representations.
 Write a function in different but equivalent forms to reveal and explain different properties of the function.
 (Shared standard with Algebra I) b.
 Use the properties of exponents to interpret exponential functions, and classify them as representing exponential growth or decay.
-Note: Tasks also include real world problems that involve compounding growth/decay (A = $P(1 + (r/n))^{nt}$ ) and continuous compounding growth/decay (A = $Pe^{rt}$ ).
+Note: Tasks also include real world problems that involve compounding growth/decay (A = $P(1 + (r/n))^{nt}$) and continuous compounding growth/decay (A = Pe^{rt}).
 Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).
 (Shared standard with Algebra I) Coherence : AI-F.IF.9 → AII-F.IF.9 Note : Tasks may involve polynomial, square root, cube root, exponential, logarithmic, and trigonometric functions.
 (14)

-AII- -F.BF ctions ; Functions Algebra II Build d a function that models a relationship between two quantities. ★ 1.
+ATT-F.BF ctions ; Functions Algebra II Build d a function that models a relationship between two quantities. ★ 1.
 Write a function that describes a relationship between two quantities.
 (Shared standard with Algebra I) a.
 Determine a function from context.
 Determine an explicit expression, a recursive process, or steps for calculation from a context.
 (Shared standard with Algebra I) Coherence: AI-F.BF.1a → AII-F.BF.1a Notes: Tasks may involve linear functions, quadratic functions, and exponential functions.
 (14) In Algebra II, sequences will be defined/written recursively and explicitly in subscript notation. b.
 Combine standard function types using arithmetic operations. e.g., Build a function that models the temperature of a cooling body by adding a constant function to a decaying exponential, and relate these functions to the model.
 2. Write arithmetic and geometric sequences both recursively and with an explicit formula, use them to model situations, and translate between the two forms.
 Note: In Algebra II, sequences will be defined/written recursively and explicitly in subscript notation.